-By the Numbers
+Guantánamo By the Numbers

 ▪ Size of Navy base: 45 square miles, straddling Guantánamo Bay, from prison camp to air strip.

-▪ Prison commanders: 16 admirals and generals, since detention center opened in 2002.
-Rear Adm.
-Peter J. Clarke took charge Nov.
-4, 2015, relieving Air Force Brig.
-Gen. Jose Monteagudo, who was dispatched by Southcom to run prison operations for four months.
+▪ Prison commanders: 18 admirals and generals, since detention center opened in 2002.
+Current commander is Rear Adm.
+John Ring.

 ▪ First captives: 20 arrived Jan.
 11, 2002 to inaugurate Camp X-Ray.

+▪ Number of first 20 still there: 2.
+(Lone war crimes convict Ali Hamza al Bahlul of Yemen and long-cleared Tunisian Ridah Bin Saleh al Yazidi.)

+▪ Brothers in detention: Two known pairs.
+Forever prisoners Abdul Rahim and Mohammed Rabbani and Walid and Hassan bin Attash, one charged as an alleged Sept.
+11 plotter and the other a forever prisoner.

-▪ Last known arrival: Muhammed Rahim al Afghani, described as a high-level al Qaida captive, on March 14, 2008.
+▪ Last known arrival: Muhammed Rahim, of Afghanistan on March 14, 2008 to Camp 7 as a high-value detainee.

 ▪ Last detainee release: Mauritanian Mohamedou Ould Slahi repatriated on Oct.
 17, 2016.
 Earlier, Saudi Mohammed Shimrani was repatriated on Jan.
 11, 2016 and Kuwaiti Fayez al Kandari was repatriated on Jan.
 8, 2016.